Saranya-N1/muon-g-2-GNN/README.md

 These codes are written in Kaggle notebook.
 This will work in any python platform with some changes.

 ## Description
-This repository contains code for performing first few steps of track finding algorithm using three Python scripts: `train_embed.py`, `convert_point_clouds.py`, and `edge_refinement.py`.
+This repository contains code for performing these steps of track finding algorithm using Python scripts: `train_embed.py`, `convert_point_clouds.py`, and `edge_refinement.py`.
+In 'complete-notebook (1).ipynb', all the codes are available to execute these steps.

 ## Installation
 1. Clone this repository to your local machine: